ethereum/devp2p/caps/les.md

 When a reply message with a new `BV` value is received, it sets `BLE` to `BV - Sum(MaxCost)`, summing the `MaxCost` values of requests sent after the one belonging to this reply.

+#### Buffer underrun

+Before **les/3** buffer underruns always resulted in immediate disconnection.
+Now it is possible and recommended to send a [StopMsg] instead and then a [ResumeMsg] when the buffer has been at least partially recharged.
+This allows clients to treat the buffer feedback as an optional performance optimization hint instead of a mandatory mechanism and allows simple implementations that do not care about the buffer at all.

 ## Request ID